Table of Contents[Hide][Show]

-In skin care, we’re excited about acai because it is an antioxidant powerhouse, much like blueberries are.
+We’re excited about acai in skin care because it is an antioxidant powerhouse.
 That means in topical formulations, it can help protect the skin from environmental aggressors and reduce the appearance of aging.
-Acai also has a lot of fatty acids that help the skin look tight and, as well as vitamins and minerals that play a key role in protecting from environmental stressors.
+Acai also has a lot of fatty acids that help the skin look tight along with vitamins and minerals that play a key role in protecting from environmental stressors.

 Acai berries come from the acai palm tree, which is native to Central and South America, particularly the Amazon rain forest in Brazil.
 The fruit is about an inch long, reddish-purple, and similar to blueberries and cranberries in appearance.
 The seed takes up a lot of the space, however, leaving only about 10-20 percent of the berry that’s edible.
 The tree produces a lot of berries in branched clusters of 500 to 900 fruits.
 The flavor has been described as a rich mix of berries and chocolate.

 Of course, the berries are a good addition to daily diet.
-In Colombia, acai is turned into a common and popular drink.
-It can also be used to make desserts, smoothies, and to add onto breakfast cereals.
+In Colombia, acai popular drink and is also used to make desserts, smoothies, and to add to breakfast cereals.

-Acai became a major topic in the press when marketers started selling it as a weight loss aid, as well as a solution for diabetes and other chronic illnesses.
-There are no studies to substantiate these claims.
-Early research has found, however, that acai has a high antioxidant content, and we know that antioxidants play a big role in protecting the body from today’s common diseases.
+Acai became a major topic in the press when marketers started selling it as a weight loss aid, as a aide for diabetes and blood sugar maintenance, and other chronic illnesses.
+There are no studies to substantiate these claims (yet) but early research has found that acai has a high antioxidant content, and we know that antioxidants play a big role in protecting the body from today’s common diseases.

-If scientists continue to study acai, they may find that it can play a role in preventing a lot of common health issues.
+If scientists continue to study acai, they may find that it can play a role in the prevention of a lot of today’s most prevalent health concerns.
 Acai is high in fiber, for example, which can help maintain a healthy digestive tract and reduce stomach upset.
 It’s also a good source of vitamin C and ellagic acid, which is the same powerful acid found in green tea.
-It has “anthocyanins” similar to those found in red wine, which have been linked to a reduced risk of heart disease.
-Some early studies have also found that it may have anti-inflammatory properties that could be helpful in people with allergies.
+It has anthocyanins similar to those found in red wine, which have been linked to a reduced risk of heart disease and some early studies have also found that it may have anti-inflammatory properties that could be helpful in people with allergies.